-Galerie Anhava focuses on contemporary Finnish and Nordic art, playing an active role in the art world on an international level.
+Galerie Anhava focuses on contemporary Finnish and Nordic art, playing an active role in the international art world.

-The gallery was founded in 1991 and merged with Galerie Artek in 1997.
+The gallery, originally founded in 1991, merged with Galerie Artek in 1997.
 The exhibition programme encompasses all forms of contemporary visual art, from painting and sculpture to photography, video and installation, with a special emphasis on conceptual art.

 The enigmatic nature and narrative tensions of Karoliina Hellberg’s works lead viewers to the realms of imagination and memories.
 Her paintings are rich in detail, employing colour intensely, sensitively and in an explicitly sensuous manner.

 By painting, Hellberg restructures and reorganises time – interweaving new layers into it and taking apart others to create weaves of concentrated moods and meaning.
 Her works range from large, sumptuous paintings to palm-sized works on paper.

 Hellberg (b.
 1987) lives and works in Helsinki.
 She has had her work shown in many exhibitions, most recently in Helsinki, Copenhagen, London and Reykjavik.
 In 2018, Hellberg received the Pro Arte award.

 Karoliina Hellberg, 'Cabinet', (2022).
 Ink, acrylic and oil on canvas.
 150 x 150 cm.
 Image courtesy of Jussi Tiainen.

 Karoliina Hellberg, 'The Last One', (2022).
 Ink and watercolour on paper.
 33 x 37 cm.
 Image courtesy of Jussi Tiainen